 Ten 300-dpi jpegs of your work which may include details.
 Images should be current, no more than 2 years old.

 Performing artists should submit work samples in currently popular, cross-platform, video formats which include mp4, mov, avi, flv, and wmv.
 Multiple videos may be submitted per application but their aggregate length must not exceed 2 minutes for single-project applications and 5 minutes for multi-component applications.
 Videos must be embedded in .pdf files with a maximum file size of 25 MB.

 Proposed public engagement project is expected to evolve during the residency, is NOT a part of the application process, but is an essential component.

 Review policy and notification:

 Selection into The Ellis-Beauregard Foundation Studio Residence program will be based on artistic excellence.
 Artists working at every level, emerging through established, are equitably welcomed and reviewed.
-Applications will be evaluated by a panel of experts in the field and applicants will be notified by email of acceptance into residency no later than January, 2021.
+Applications will be evaluated by a panel of experts in the field and applicants will be notified by email of acceptance into residency no later than the end of January.

 FALL-WINTER 2021 RESIDENTS: SEPTEMBER

 SPRING-SUMMER 2021 RESIDENTS: JUNE